sirredbeard/WinMinix/README.md

    * Use WinMinix-X11.bat with settings optimized for X11, but note it creates an additional window.
    * Use WinMinix-sshd.bat to launch a headless MINIX instance ssh pass-through via localhost:2200.
 Note: sshd must be properly configured on MINIX first.
 See [sshd documentation](https://wiki.minix3.org/doku.php?id=usersguide:settingupssh).
+   * Remember to copy your edited .bat file out up Examples up to the base WinMinix folder.
 * Optimize QEMU for your particular hardware by tweaking command-line settings in WinMINIX.bat.
 * Fork this project and replace MINIX with another obscure operating system.
+    1. Fork this project.
+    2. Replace link to MINIX ISO in GetMINIX.bat with your own ISO link.
+Unarchive with 7za if needed.
+    3. Edit filename of ISO in InstallMINIX.bat and WinMINIX.bat to your newly downlaoded ISO.
+    4. Rename .bat files, e.g. WinHAIKU.bat, as preferred.
 * Add a reliable way to perform SHA1 verification on downloads.

 **Made from:**